Easy Kefir FAQs

 • Why is there maltodextrin in the Easy Kefir starter culture?
 Every starter culture requires a 'carrier' for functionality and performance.
 The maltodextrin adds bulk to the powder (which would otherwise be too tiny to manipulate) and provides energy for the fermentation to proceed.
 It is needed as food for the fermenting bacteria, and will be consumed by them during fermentation.
 Once fermentation is complete, hardly any trace of maltodextrin is left.
 Subsequent batches, where the existing kefir is used as a starter, will have no maltodextrin in them at all.
 The maltodextrin in our Easy Kefir starter is non-GMO.
 Each sachet of starter contains only 1 gram of maltodextrin which will be diluted in 1 quart of milk during fermentation.
 The ratio of dilution is 1/1000 which is minuscule to begin with.

 • I live in a hot place.
-Is the starter still active after being shipped unrefrigerated in hot weather?
+Is the starter still active if it's shipped unrefrigerated in hot weather?
 Yes.
-Our starters are designed to remain active for several weeks in transit in hot weather, without refrigeration and without ice.
-The formula and the packaging provide excellent protection for the live strains.
-We have thoroughly tested our starters to ensure their viability in long transit during heatwaves, without ice and without refrigeration.
+Our starters are not affected by heat in unrefrigerated transit.
+They are designed to remain active for several weeks in hot weather, including heatwaves, without refrigeration or ice.
+The formula and packaging provide excellent protection for the live strains.
+They are freeze-dried and not heat-sensitive in the sealed packet.
+We have thoroughly tested this.
 For this reason, we use ambient shipping, which is significantly less costly for the customer.
-We keep the starters in a cold warehouse until orders are shipped.
-When your order is shipped we send you a tracking number so that you can see when it is due to arrive.
-Once received, the starter should be refrigerated or frozen, and you can use it as normal.
+We keep the starters in a cold warehouse until orders are shipped, and when your order is shipped we send you a tracking number so that you can see when it is due to arrive.
+Once received, the starter should be refrigerated or frozen for the longterm, and you can use it as normal.
+It's normal for the first batch to come out 'weaker'.
+The bacteria take a cycle or two to fully kick into gear.
+This has nothing to do with the unrefrigerated shipping.
 See "How do I know my kefir is properly fermented?" and "I forgot to refrigerate the starter.
 Is it still active?"

 • Is the starter gluten-free/soy-free/dairy-free/lactose-free/vegan?
 Although the Easy Kefir starter culture ingredients contain no actual gluten and no soy, the starter is packaged in a shared facility that also handles products that may contain wheat, soy, eggs, milk, and fish.
 The grains themselves were originally developed on milk.
 There may be a trace of dairy in the product.
 Easy Kefir starter is primarily designed to ferment dairy.